INTERNAL STRUCTURES OF PLANT ROOTS, STEMS AND LEAVES

 Meristematic region or Cell Division)

 It consists of meristematic cells.
+Located just behind the root cap.
 The cells actively divide to form new cells which differentiate to form specialized root tissues.
 The new cells replace the worn-out cells of the root cap and also increase the length of the root

 Region of elongation